25 VERY BEST Things To Do In Split, Croatia For Your First Visit!

 15. BREAKFAST AT BRASSERIE NO 7

-Breakfast at Bistro No 7 is one of the best things to do in Split, starting the day sitting on a gorgeous terrace filled with pink flowers and facing the sea along the best part of the Riva!
+Breakfast at Bistro No 7 is one of the best things to do in Split, starting your day sitting on a gorgeous terrace filled with pink flowers and sea views along the best part of the Riva is unbeatable!

 You can choose from a variety of breakfast and brunch options including smoothies to eggs, acai bowls, fresh coffee as well as pastries.
 The breakfast menu is available until midday, however, due to its popularity in summer, I recommend arriving around 10am – you can linger here and enjoy the views!